 Application

 Candidates must complete a Professional Master’s Degree Application form.
 This form is available on the MCGSBS Master’s Programs intranet site.
-Supporting documents include a program fee agreement form, transcripts from previous colleges and two letters of recommendation - one preferred from your direct supervisor/manager.
+Supporting documents include a program fee agreement form, transcripts from previous colleges, and two letters of recommendation - one preferred from your direct supervisor/manager.

 Eligibility

-Enrollment is restricted to current Mayo employees/appointees and is available at all three sites: Arizona, Florida, and Minnesota, as well as the Mayo Clinic Health System.
+Enrollment is restricted to current Mayo employees/appointees and is available at all three sites: Arizona, Florida, and Minnesota, as well as Mayo Clinic Health System.
 Visiting clinicians, research trainees, and research collaborators are not eligible.

-Applicants must have received a bachelor’s degree from an accredited college or university, must have taken appropriate undergraduate science courses to adequately prepare for the Master’s program, must have a minimum undergraduate grade point average that demonstrates a record of academic excellence.
+Applicants must have received a bachelor’s degree from an accredited college or university, must have taken appropriate undergraduate science courses to adequately prepare for the Master’s program, and must have a minimum undergraduate grade point average that demonstrates a record of academic excellence.

 Time Requirement